wolfthread/shakespeare-quotes-app/README.md

 A Shakespeare Quotes app with custom API.

 You can access the [live app here](https://shakespeare-quotes-gen.herokuapp.com/).
+I'm using the Heroku free tier, so please be patient on first load.

 ## Process